Dogs quickly become a member of the family, with many owners taking their pets with them when they go out for the day or on holiday.

 Taking your dog on a ferry

-Ferry crossing can also be a bit of a minefield for the dog owner who wants to take their pet with them.
-Aside from the pet passport scheme requirements that you’ll need to abide by if you’re taking them abroad, you’ll normally be allowed to take your dog on-board, although there will normally be a charge.
+For now, taking your dog into Europe via a ferry crossing can also be a bit of a minefield for the dog owner who wants to take their pet with them.
+Aside from the pet passport scheme requirements you’ll need to abide by, you’ll normally be allowed to take your dog on-board, although there will normally be a charge.